helldivers-2/api-wrapper/README.md

 # Helldivers 2 TypeScript API wrapper

 This is a simple node application to generate Typescript code for [helldivers-2/api](https://github.com/helldivers-2/api).
 Using the above provided OpenApi spec this application will generate all the nessecary models and services to interact with the api in a TypeScript application.

-## Why did I make this?
-I created this to help me with developing my discord bot.
-Putting this on github to help any other developers working with TS that are making cool things for Hell Divers 2.

 ## How to use
 ### With source